MatteoMass/CNN-in-tumor-detection-on-MRI/README.md

 # TumorDetector

-This project was carried out for the Intelligent System for Pattern Recognition exam (6 credit version).
+This project was carried out for the <i>Intelligent System for Pattern Recognition</i> exam (6 credit version).

 The aim of the project was to develop a Convolutional Neural Netowork to perform the semantic segmentation of brain MR images.
 Specifically, the model has to take in input an image (on the left) and return a mask (on the right) representing the portion of the brain that is a tumor.